sphinx-contrib/confluencebuilder/test/validation-set/references.rst

 ------------------

 | The most common method reference with Sphinx is a "phrase-reference";
   consider the example of `this phrase being a link`_.
-Pphrase-reference links can be on `two lines`_ or `various lines`_.
+Phrase-reference links can be on `two lines`_ or `various lines`_.

 .. _this phrase being a link: http://www.example.com